 Getting the COVID-19 vaccine

-As a faith community concerned about the sanctity of human life, the archdiocese encourages everyone to get vaccinated for the sake of their own health and the common good.
+As a faith community concerned about the sanctity of human life, the archdiocese encourages everyone to get vaccinated and booster shot for the sake of their own health and the common good.

 To register for vaccination or to get more information about the vaccine, visit your local health department’s vaccination website: